-A University employee with an injury arising out of and in the course and scope of their employment duties is eligible for Workers’ Compensation benefits.
-Workers’ Compensation insurance includes four types of benefits: disability (loss of income) benefits, medical care benefits, survivor (death) benefits, and rehabilitation benefits.
-In some instances there may also be some type of permanent disability payment.
+A University employee with a compensable illness or injury arising out of and in the course and scope of their employment duties may be eligible for Workers’ Compensation benefits.
+Workers’ Compensation insurance includes four types of benefits: disability, medical care, rehabilitation, and survivor.

-Claims filed by employees of the University of Illinois will be adjusted according to the Workers' Compensation Act of the State of Illinois.
+Claims filed by employees of the University of Illinois will be adjusted according to the Illinois Workers' Compensation Commission.

 Who to Contact

-For specific questions about Workers’ Compensation benefits or claims, contact:
+For questions about Workers’ Compensation benefits or claims, contact: